patlee12/user-management/README.md

 2. Yarn version v1.22.22
 3. Docker

-## Create .env file in root directory
+## Create .env file in root directory (Required!)

-Template for .env file (required) please generate all your own passwords (replace generic ones like "adminpassword") by following the instructions in the comments:
+Template for environment file please generate all your own passwords (replace generic passwords like "adminpassword") by following the instructions in the comments.
+Please copy the following and add it to a .env file:

 ```bash
 # Make your own passwords!!
 Use open SSL to generate your own secret.